Life in USA

 Welcome to America.
 If you are coming to USA for study on F1 visa or on work permit like H1B or L visa, we have all the starter information for you here on this page.

-Your life start up guide immediately after entering USA is listed in the order of preference to start your new life in USA.
+We have listed each activity in the order of preference as soon as you land in US.
 There are lot of things that may differ in united states as compared to your own native country.
 So, please give your self some time to settle down and take my words for granted that you will love this place.

 If you have moved to USA from an Asian country like India, China or Philippines, you will experience an entirely new world in USA.
 The meaning of developed country is understood as soon as you step out of any US international airport.